harness/developer-hub/docs/platform/13_Templates/templates-best-practices.md

 Pipeline templates support all stage types.
 Pipeline templates can reference stage templates at the same object level or higher.

 You can manage pipeline templates using the Harness Git Experience.
 You cannot edit steps or stages when the template is linked to a pipeline in a project.
-You must go change the template configuration in the studio.
+You must change the configuration in the Template Studio.

 When you design a pipeline template, Harness recommends that provide all of your parameters in the template.
-When you use the template in a pipeline, the content already available.
+When you use the template in a pipeline, the content is already available.
 You cannot customize on top of a pipeline template.

 ### Sample pipeline template